jvelasquezm1/zeroim-front/README.md

 If your app won't have a service worker, delete `src/serviceWorker.ts` and all references to it on `src/index.tsx`

 #### Building a backofffice
 If you're building a back office, be sure to update robots.txt file to deny web crawlers access to it so it's not indexed on search engines.
 (Check the [docs](https://www.robotstxt.org/robotstxt.html) if needed)

+#### Env variables
+Copy and rename `.env.example` or `docker/dev.docker-compose.example.dev` (remove the .example), depending on what environment will be working on.
+Define variable values

+#### Api
+This starter ships with an api service.
+If your app doesn't use one, feel free to remove `services/api` completely and the respective env variables

 ### Run locally